adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 - AWS Global Accelerator is a networking service that improves the availability and performance of applications by directing traffic through AWS’s global network infrastructure.
 - It ⭐uses static anycast IP addresses⭐ to route user requests to the nearest edge location, then optimally routes traffic to healthy endpoints (e.g., EC2, ALB, NLB) across AWS regions.
-- Key features include built-in health checks, automatic failover, and DDoS protection via AWS Shield.
+- Key features include `built-in health checks`, automatic failover, and DDoS protection via AWS Shield.

 Simple end-to-end real-world example for better visualization: ⭐ A global e-commerce app hosts backend servers in us-east-1 (N. Virginia) and ap-southeast-1 (Singapore).
 Without Global Accelerator, users in Europe might connect directly to the Singapore region, causing high latency.